wsw2025/Arraylists-Quiz/README.md

 # Year-11-CS-Unit-7-Arraylists-Quiz-Person

 Ensure that you read all instructions carefully.
 Do not include any additional methods that are not specified in this quiz description.
-Think carefully about your solution before writing anything down.
-Write your answers neatly - take pride in your work!
+Think carefully about your solution before coding.
+Use meaningful variable names and ensure to use proper indentation - take pride in your work!
 Good luck, have fun! :)

 1. Inside the <b>Person</b> class, implement a <b>constructor</b>.
 The constructor should have three parameters and these parameters should be used to initialize the state of a Person object.
 (1 mark)